NextSDS Logo

 Immediate Medical Attention

-Seek medical attention without delay; if pain persists or recurs seek medical attention (for eye contact).
-Transport to hospital, or doctor, without delay (for inhalation).
-Seek medical attention in event of irritation (for skin contact).
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Seek medical attention in event of irritation.
+Transport to hospital, or doctor, without delay.
+If in doubt, contact a Poisons Information Centre or a doctor.

 Medical Treatment